phaidra/phaidra-admin-manual/fedora.md

 # Fedora

-Fedora is an acronym that means Flexible Extensible Digital Object Repository Architecture.
+The Fedora Repository open source software is a project supported by the DuraSpace not-for-profit organization.
+The software has its origins in the Flexible Extensible Digital Object Repository Architecture \(i.e., Fedora\) which was originally designed and developed by researchers at Cornell University.
 Fedora is a robust, modular, open source repository system for the management and dissemination of digital content.
 It is especially suited for digital libraries and archives, both for access and preservation.
 It is also used to provide specialized access to very large and complex digital collections of historic and cultural materials as well as scientific data.
 Fedora has a worldwide installed user base that includes academic and cultural heritage organizations, universities, research institutions, university libraries, national libraries, and government agencies.

 ## Digital Object Model in Fedora 3.8

 Fedora defines a generic digital object model that can be used to persist and deliver the essential characteristics for many kinds of digital content including documents, images, electronic books, multi-media learning objects, datasets, metadata and many others.
-This digital object model is a fundamental building block of the Content Model Architecture and all other Fedora-provided functionality.
+This digital object model is a fundamental building block of the Content Model Architecture \(CMA\) and all other Fedora-provided functionality.

 Fedora uses a "compound digital object" design which aggregates one or more content items into the same digital object.
 Content items can be of any format and can either be stored locally in the repository, or stored externally and just referenced by the digital object.
 The Fedora digital object model is simple and flexible so that many different kinds of digital objects can be created, yet the generic nature of the Fedora digital object allows all objects to be managed in a consistent manner in a Fedora repository.